|Ammerman - Eastern - Grant

 EDU101 is open to all students and can be taken as an elective.
 Full-time students enrolled in the EDU101 during the Spring semester should also take EDU102 and EDU103 or they will not be able to complete the Early Childhood Education A.S. degree within a two-year sequence.

 Admission to the Program is limited to the number of field placements available.
-A minimum grade of C is required in all major courses to maintain matriculation.
+Students must achieve a minimum grade of C in each major course in order to continue in the program and to qualify for graduation.
 Practicum courses require that students travel to a wide variety of early childhood programs throughout Suffolk County.
 Students cannot be employed by the program at which they are placed and must be available during the day.
 Fingerprint and background checks may be required at the student's expense.

 |FIRST SEMESTER: 16-17 credits||Credits|